EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 ### Do I need to have a MailChimp Account?
 Yes, you can register one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").

+### Do I need to have a MailChimp Account?
+Yes, you can register one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").

-### Do I need to already have lists configured? =
+### Do I need to have lists already set up in MailChimp?
-Yes, you can configure them through mailchimp.
-All the plugin needs is your list id and api key.
+Yes, you have to have at least 1 list set up in MailChimp.
+For more help visit the MailChimp Support article [How do I create a new list?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "How do I create a new list?")

+### What do I do first?
+The first step is to add your MailChimp API key.
+This will allow your site to communicate with your MailChimp account.
+This is done on the plugin "MailChimp Settings" page.

 ### Where do I find my API Key?
-From your MailChimp Dashboard go to Account > API Keys and Authorized Apps.
-There you will need to add a key if you do not already have one.
+From your MailChimp Dashboard click on your account name in the upper left hand corner of the screen under the MailChimp logo to expose the "Account Settings" menu.
+Click on "Account Settings" to go to the Account Settings screen and the click on the "Extras" menu.
+Under "Extras" choose "API keys" there you can create a new key if you do not already have one.
-For more help visit [The API Key Help Article](http://kb.mailchimp.com/article/where-can-i-find-my-api-key/ "API Key Help Article")
+For more help visit the MailChimp Support article [Where can I find my API Key?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "Where can I find my API Key?")

-### Where do I find my List ID?
+### How to I add my MailChimp lists?
-From your MailChimp Dashboard go to Lists.
-Under the specific list you want to make a signup form for, click Settings > List Settings and Unique ID.
-For more help visit [The List Id Help Article](http://kb.mailchimp.com/article/how-can-i-find-my-list-id/ "List Id Help Article")

-### Hey, my checkboxes are not appearing in the active Fields options.
-What gives? =
-Mailchimp only supports the following fields from the "FIELDS & MERGE tags"

-* Text
-* Number
-* Radio Buttons
-* Drop Down
-* Date
-* Birthday
-* Address
-* Zip Code
-* Phone
-* Website
-* Image

-Unfortunately, checkboxes is not currently an option.
-We will implement in our plugin as soon as MailChimp offers it as option from their API.
+After you add your API key, the plugin will fetch all of your MailChimp list information and load it into the plugin admin.
+Go to the plugin "Manage List Forms" page to choose the lists you want to make forms for.

+### Don't I have to enter a list ID for each list I want to add to my site?
+Not any more!
+With the 2.0 version of the MailChimp API all list information can be imported with just the API key.

-### My Information isn't showing up when people subscribe!
+### My Information isn't showing up when people subscribe, what gives?
 You're likely using an old version of the plugin.
 Please update to the latest version and import your list data.

-### My list data was changed/the form isn't showing up since the 2.0 update, what gives?
+### My list data was changed/the form isn't showing up since the 2.0 update, what's up with that? =
-Due to the code overhaul required for the features of the new version, the structure we were using to save data had to be completely changed over to conform to the MailChimp schema.
-The old unique ids that the plugin gave to lists have been deprecated.
-The custom fields that you have are now pulled in from the MailChimp servers.
+Due to the code overhaul required for new version features, the structure we were using to save data had to be completely changed over to conform to the MailChimp schema.
+The old unique ids the plugin assigned to lists have been deprecated.
+The custom fields are now pulled in from the MailChimp servers.
 If your form isn't showing up with the shortcode, just copy and paste it again to fix this issue.

 Changes
 ===========
+### 2.2.0
+*

 ### 2.1.0
 * Fix more jquery conflict issues
 * Clarification on how to add and manage list forms